Vidyu8/Groundwater-Recharge-Mapping/README.md

 - **NumPy**: For numerical operations and model predictions.
 - **Scikit-learn**: For implementing machine learning algorithms and error metrics.
 - **Matplotlib**: For data visualization and plotting graphs.
+- **Machine Learning Models**:
+   - **Linear Regression**: Used for predicting future groundwater availability and classifying areas based on historical trends.
+   - **Decision Tree**: Used for classifying districts into risk levels (High, Medium, Low) based on various environmental and groundwater extraction factors.

 ## Installation